 admins key.
 Note that you have to restart the app

-This app has a built-in DNS server (which is pushed to clients).
+This app has a built-in Dnsmasq DNS server which is pushed to clients.
 This DNS server

 allows resolution of connected clients using

 You can configure this DNS server by editing

 /app/data/dnsmasq.conf using the File manager.